 The Center for Advanced Radiation Sources (CARS) is managed by the University of Chicago.
 CARS represents five institutional members and four scientific groupings, each devoted to a particular research area.

 CEMSE is a Research and Development Center that resides within the Physical Sciences Division (PSD) of the University of Chicago.
-CEMSE continues the University of Chicago’s long-standing commitment to improving precollege education and aims to support high quality mathematics and science instruction and learning for all students.
+We're committed to solving STEM Education's most enduring problems through research, practicial tools, and direct work with schools.

 The mission of the Kadanoff Center of Theoretical Physics is to facilitate research and education in physical sciences through foundational investigations in theoretical physics.
 The Center strives to create a research environment which bridges divides between disparate physical disciplines, thereby advancing our understanding of physical phenomena in condensed matter physics, statistical mechanics, high energy physics, astrophysics and mathematics.